 - Cascade feature is unique for understanding the ripple effects of contract changes

-- Trusted by Magic Circle, White Shoe firms and major corporations
+- Trusted by Magic Circle and white-shoe firms and major corporations

 Cons

-- Narrower scope than full CLM or research platforms (focused specifically on drafting and proofreading)
+- Narrower scope than full CLM or research platforms (focused on drafting and proofreading)

 - Limited post-execution capabilities (no obligation tracking or lifecycle management)